 Then, after a bronchodilator is administered, if you listen to their breath sounds again, you’ll often hear wheezes.
 This is actually sign that the patient has improved because the bronchodilator is working and has opened up the airways some.

 A pleural friction rub is a loud grating sound that is heard over the lungs when inflamed pleura rub together.
 It is caused by decreased levels of fluid in the pleural space.

 This lung sound is often heard in patients with pleurisy.

 As mentioned earlier, vesicular breath sounds are another name for normal breath sounds.
 They are low-pitched and basically sound as you would expect air to sound as it flows through an open airway.

 The sounds are usually soft and can be heard throughout both phases of the breathing cycle.

 What are Adventitious Breath Sounds?

 Adventitious breath sounds are commonly associated with a wide array of heart and lung conditions.
-The type, duration, location, and intensity of each adventitious breath sounds can help the healthcare provider determine the root cause of the medical condition.
+The type, duration, location, and intensity of each adventitious breath sounds can help medical professionals diagnose and treat medical conditions.

 There are several causes of abnormal breath sounds.
-Each of which are specific to the type of breath sounds a patient is experiencing:
+Each of which is specific to the type of breath sound the patient is experiencing.

 1. Metered-Dose Inhaler (MDI)